matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

-But with spec, if you had to say, well the thing I require is you must give me the id and the database something context, and what I provide will definitely inclujde the names and phone numbers, but maybe not these other things, they were forced to become two different specs.
+But with spec, if you had to say, well the thing I require is you must give me the id and the database something context, and what I provide will definitely include the names and phone numbers, but maybe not these other things, they were forced to become two different specs.
 One was the spec for what is required, and the other is the spec for what was provided.
 And everybody wanted to reuse the specs across